Andrea Cola: Single-seater racing

-On 1 April 2017 he debuted in Formula 3 driving a F312 Dallara-Mercedes again on the Misano World Circuit.
+On 1 April 2017, Cola debuted in Formula 3 driving a F312 Dallara-Mercedes again on the Misano World Circuit.
 He retired in the last corner while he was second during Race 1 and ranked third in Race 2.

-In 2017 he raced also in the Austria Formula 3 Cup, Afr Pokale and FIA CEZ Formula 3 championships.
+In 2017, Cola raced also in the Austria Formula 3 Cup, Afr Pokale and FIA CEZ Formula 3 championships.
 His first win in Formula 3 came in Race 2 on the Red Bull Ring circuit in Spielberg, Austria.
-Thanks to the good standings in the last two races on the Brno Circuit he won the FIA CEZ Formula 3 Championship 2017.
+Thanks to the good standings in the last two races on the Brno Circuit, he won the FIA CEZ Formula 3 Championship 2017.

-In 2018 he raced in the FIA CEZ Formula 3 Championship again.
+In 2018, Cola raced in the FIA CEZ Formula 3 Championship again.
 He ranked first in his category in the first two races of the season at the Hungaroring on 28 and 29 April.
 At the Red Bull Ring circuit, the second round of the season, he ranked third in Race 1 and second in Race 2, behind Jo Zeller Racing driver Sandro Zeller who won both races.
 Cola managed to win the 2018 Championship by scoring 154.5 points, 27 more than Paolo Brajnik, while another Italian racer, Ricardo Perego, got the third place.

-In 2019, he is again defending his title in the FIA CEZ Formula 3 Championship, on his F312 Dallara now motorized Volkswagen.
+In 2019, Cola returned to the FIA CEZ Formula 3 Championship, on his F312 Dallara now motorized Volkswagen.